 During this time he has conducted numerous Adult Faith Formation Classes for the people of his parishes in both Scripture and Liturgy.
 With the growth and popularity of Zoom, Fr.
 Bill’s outreach has grown with students and participants of his presentations joining from across the U.S. and as far away as New Zealand.

 The first of these classes led to the writing of a book published by Paulist Press in 2007.

 Topics of the series he has presented include:

 The Gospel According to Paul: St. Paul & his Letters

 Psalms: Prayer and Poetry, Direct from God

 The Gospel and Letters of John

 In January 2007 Fr.
-Nicholas was invited to participate with eight other priests and the Archbishop of San Francisco to offer three brief reflections for the Daily Mass Readings Podcast, broadcast on the the USCCB web-site that summer.
+Nicholas was invited to participate with eight other priests and the Archbishop of San Francisco to offer three brief reflections for the Daily Mass Readings Podcast, broadcast on the USCCB web-site that summer.

-He has also participated in programs for continuing education of Catholic School teachers and has been invited to be a guest speaker at high school functions.
+He has participated in programs for continuing education of Catholic School teachers and has been invited to be a guest speaker at high school functions.
 He has conducted Parish Recollections and Missions within his own Archdiocese, in Southern California, and as far away as Chalan Kanoa, Saipan.

 Fr.
 Nicholas enjoys Reading (especially the classics and historical biographies), Movies (especially the older classics – Casablanca is his favorite), Fishing (especially when they actually bite) and Traveling (especially road trips throughout the United States).